Full list of former Tories who have defected to Nigel Farage’s Reform

 Anne Marie Morris

 Last year, Ms Morris joined Reform UK to head up their social care policy.
-Prior to this, she was Conservative MP for Newton Abbot from 2010 to 2024.
-During her 14 year term in office, she twice lost the party whip for a period of nine months between July and December 2017, and then again between January and May 2022.
+Prior to this, she was the Conservative MP for Newton Abbot from 2010 to 2024.
+During her 14-year term in office, she twice lost the party whip for a period of nine months between July and December 2017, and then again between January and May 2022.

 Marco Longhi